paganotoni/todox/Readme.md

 ## Running in development

 ### Setup
-In order to install the app in development you should download the tailwind css standalone CLI and air for hot reloading.
+In order to run the app in development you should run the setup cli, it will download the standalone CLI.
 You can do this by running the following command:

 ```
 go run ./cmd/setup
 ```

 ### Running
 To run the app in development you can run the following command:

 ```